 As they stood to attention, Tommy Moran stepped forward and asked permission the join the others.
 He was marched to Major Payne, who tried to talk him out of it, when this failed he was brought to the guardroom.

 Twenty nine other soldiers broke ranks and followed him.
 As they arrived, a guard on duty dropped his weapon and joined them.

-They were Committing Mutiny and the Penalty was Death
+Penalty was Death

 B Company had been out on the practice range and knew nothing of what was going on in the barracks.
 When they marched past the guardroom they heard the men inside singing rebel songs.